John-Abbott-College/6A6-Notes/assignments/Assignment2.md

     </Weavers>
     ```

-  - Now, any class implementing the `INotifyPropertyChanged` interface will raise the `PropertyChanged` event from the setters of all its properties.
+  - Now, any class implementing the `INotifyPropertyChanged` interface will raise the `PropertyChanged` event in the setters of all of its public properties.
 [Read more here](https://github.com/Fody/PropertyChanged?tab=readme-ov-file#-propertychangedfody)

 ### Properties